cython/cython/docs/src/userguide/sharing_declarations.rst

 ``.pxd`` files can be labelled with a minimum Cython version as part of their file name, similar to the version tagging of ``.so`` files in PEP 3149.
-For example a file called :file:`Shrubbing.cython-30.pxd` will only be found by ``cimport Shrubbing`` on Cython 3.0 and higher.
+For example a file called :file:`Shrubbing.cython-30.pxd` will only be found by ``cimport shrubbing`` on Cython 3.0 and higher.
 Cython will use the file tagged with the highest compatible version number.

 Note that versioned files that are distributed across different directories